What is a Super Target: An Inside Look from a Minnesota Mom

 What is a Super Target?

 A Super Target is an expanded version of a traditional Target store.
-As someone who has visited both, there are notable differences between the two.

 A Super Target offers a broader range of products and services than the standard Target, meeting more of your shopping needs in one trip.